FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

     Cloudflare supports different cache purge methods depending on your account.
 All Cloudflare accounts support purging the cache by URL and clearing all cache items.
 You need a `Cloudflare Enterprise`_ account to purge by cache tags.

-    For purging the cache by URL please see the docs `Cloudflare Purge by URL`_ for information about headers you can pass to clear the cache correctly.
+    When purging the cache by URL see the `Cloudflare Purge by URL`_ docs for information about how Cloudflare purges by URL and what headers you can pass to a :doc:`invalidatePath() <cache-invalidator>` request to clear the cache correctly.

 Zone identifier
 ^^^^^^^^^^^^^^^